The Dust Scattering Halo of Cygnus X-3: Introduction

 We examine one of the brightest X-ray scattering halos available in the {\sl Chandra} archive, associated with the high mass X-ray binary (HMXB) Cygnus X-3.
 We describe the dust scattering physics and foreground ISM environment below.
 The observation and PSF subtraction method is described in Section~\ref{sec:Observation}.
 We take the Bayesian approach to fitting the dust grain size distribution in Section~\ref{sec:HaloFit}, using two models for the spatial distribution of dust along the line of sight.
 In one case we assume dust is uniformly distributed; in the other we model the halo with two infinitesimally thin dust screens.
-We calculate the ISM dust to-gas mass ratio from X-ray spectroscopic data in Section~\ref{sec:DtG}.
-In Section~\ref{sec:Discussion}, we discuss the implications of each model fit, examine the hints that large dust grains are contributing to a decreased halo brightness at $E < 2.5$ keV, and compare our results to other papers that study ISM on the Cyg X-3 sight line.
+In Section~\ref{sec:HaloRatio} we present flux measurements and model residuals from energy resolved scattering halos between 1 and 6~keV.
+For completeness, we report in Section~\ref{sec:Alternative} two alternate fits to the 4-6~keV dust scattering halos and the model implications for optical and UV extinction.
+In Section~\ref{sec:Comparison}, we compare our results to other papers that study ISM on the Cyg X-3 sight line.
+Conclusions are summarized in Section~\ref{sec:Conclusion}.
 Finally, the Appendix contains the analytic solution for the halo intensity in the case of a power law distribution of dust grain sizes.
 These solutions allow for fast computation of the halo surface brightness profile, making Bayesian analysis feasible.